-3D imagery has the power to bring cinematic visions to life and help accurately plan tomorrow’s cityscapes.
-Here, 3D expert Ricardo Ortiz explains how it works.
+3D imagery can bring cinematic visions to life and help accurately plan tomorrow’s cityscapes.
+Expert Ricardo Ortiz explains how it works.

 Frank Rueter reveals how adding V-Ray for Nuke to OHU Domes’ pipeline helped the small team produce a new level of quality across three short planetarium films.